cognitojayant/my-blog-website/content/posts/memory-management-in-python.md

     ![usable-arena.png](/posts/memory-management-in-python/usable-arena.png)

     - Arenas are the only things that can truly be freed.
-So, it stands to reason that those arenas that are closer to being empty should be allowed to become empty.That way, that chunk of memory can be truly freed, reducing the overall memory footprint of your Python program.
+So, it stands to reason that those arenas that are closer to being empty should be allowed to become empty.That way, that chunk of memory can be truly freed, reducing the overall memory footprint of our Python program.
 - pools
     - Pools are composed of blocks from a single size class.
 Each pool maintains a double-linked list to other pools of the same size class.
 In that way, the algorithm can easily find available space for a given block size, even across different pools.
     - Within the arenas are pools, which are one virtual memory page (4 kilobytes).